-- The Directory Access Protocol (DAP), which defines the exchange of requests and outcomes between a DUA and a DSA. - The Directory System Protocol (DSP), which defines the exchange of requests and outcomes between two DSAs. - The Directory Information Shadowing Protocol (DISP), which defines the exchange of replication information between two DSAs that have established shadowing agreements. - The Directory Operational Binding Management Protocol (DOP), which defines the exchange of administrative information between two DSAs to administer operational bindings between them.
+- the Directory Access Protocol (DAP), which defines the exchange of requests and outcomes between a DUA and a DSA; - the Directory System Protocol (DSP), which defines the exchange of requests and outcomes between two DSAs; - the Directory Information Shadowing Protocol (DISP), which defines the exchange of replication information between two DSAs that have established shadowing agreements; - the Directory Operational Binding Management Protocol (DOP), which defines the exchange of administrative information between two DSAs to administer operational bindings between them.

-Each protocol is defined by one or more application contexts, each containing a set of protocol elements.
+Each protocol is defined as a set of protocol elements.
 For example, the DAP contains protocol elements associated with interrogating and modifying the Directory.